Naitreey/notes-and-knowledge/cs/scala/language.rst

 - interoperability with Java. libraries written in Java or Scala may be referenced in code of either language.

+- On JVM runtime, almost all scala code makes heavy use of java libraries.

+- On JVM runtime, Scala heavily re-uses Java types.
+All of Java's primitive types have corresponding classes in the ``scala`` package.
+Scala arrays are mapped to Java arrays.
+Scala also re-uses many of the standard Java library types.

 JavaScript runtime
 ------------------
 - Scala.js -- A scala compiler that compiles scala source to js code, making